Karl1903/Kotlin-Project/README.txt

 Description 2-6 sentences:

-...
+The Android Application that the project team seeks to develop targets a weather API, gets data and parses the data.
+The user of the application can type in the Location, Then presses the button "show weather", finally receives data for it for example 2 to 3 weeks into the future.

+Then, in the start menu of the appliaction, the user can see his recent searches in a list (local storage), each row shows a minimum of data like "Barcelona, appr.
+23 Degrees Celcius".
+So if the user clicks a row, he gets the complete data again for the week and weather.
+If the user wants to delete a row, he can do that with the click on the "X"-Button, right side.

 Team: Sarah Föll, Clemens Feth.

-two categories which you will implement in the app:
+two categories that we implement in the app:

+- Data Storage	          ---> Store app local data using SQL, Key/Value.
+- Networking	            ---> Consume API, Parse JSON, XML, GraphQL.

+side categories:

-- Media and Camera	      ---> Take picture, load image from gallery
+- Media and Camera	      ---> Take picture, load image from gallery.
-- Location and Sensors	  ---> GPS, Gyroscope, Motion, Barometer, Altimeter
+- Location and Sensors	  ---> GPS, Gyroscope, Motion, Barometer, Altimeter.
-- Data Storage	          ---> Store app local data using SQL, Key/Value
-- Networking	            ---> Consume API, Parse JSON, XML, GraphQL
-- Connectivity	          ---> Bluetooth, Wifi, Beacons
+- Connectivity	          ---> Bluetooth, Wifi, Beacons.
-- Animation and Graphics	---> Implement charts, complex animations
+- Animation and Graphics	---> Implement charts, complex animations.

 Deadline: 31.01.2024 23:59